100% Satisfaction Guarantee

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 The Sams Family Crest was acquired from the Houseofnames.com archives.
 The Sams Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 18 November 2013 at 18:25.
+This page was last modified on 22 October 2015 at 09:30.